mkarmellos/Optimisation-of-Local-Energy-Communities/README.md

 The repository has the following structure:
 - Datasets
   - Loads (including the code to generate synthetic loads if needed)
-  - CY Ramp Results for the calculation of EV data
   - Energy modelling data (all data required for the optimisation model and the code to generate typical days)
 - Optimisation model
   - Deterministic model